Why is emotional resilience important to your success?

 Getting involved in the network marketing industry is a great option because income is tied almost exclusively to two factors.

-The reason this industry is so phenomenal for building more resilience is because there’s a stigma attached to it in some circles, which means you will face some rejection, no matter who you are.
+The reason this industry is so phenomenal for building more resilience is because there’s a stigma attached to it in some circles and at the end of the day it requires some sales, which means you will face rejection, no matter who you are.

 In addition, as you focus on resiliency, you’ll find that the more resilient you become, the more action you take.